seerajakonnur/Statistical-analysis-and-Machine-Learning/Reassortment_Prediction_Avian_Influenza/Readme.md

 with machine learning and genetic algorithms to predict reassortment events.

 ## Concept and Framework
-This work-in-progress presents a four-stage computational pipeline designed to identify and assess influenza virus reassortment potential from environmental surveillance data.
+This work-in-progress presents a 3-stage computational pipeline designed to identify and assess influenza virus reassortment potential from environmental surveillance data.

 ### * Feature extraction using foundation model